braco/serverless-plugin-newman/README.md

 ## Features

+* `newman env` - This writes the postman environment file with the configured values
 * `newman run` - This executes the newman postman tests
-* `newman env` - This writes the postman environment file

 ## Usage